sergioleser/wordpress-mailchimp-campaign/readme.txt

 == Screenshots ==

-1. This screenshot shows the Setting section where you can save you API key and re-sync your data.
+1. This screenshot shows the Setting section where you can save you API key and import your data.
-2. This is the WordPress admin screen where your can see all your MailChimp campaigns and grab the shortcode to copy-paste it in any post.
+2. This is the WordPress admin screen where your can see all your imported MailChimp campaigns
-3. This is what you'll see when in case you need to re-sync your data.
-4. Campaigns are rendered in a Responsive iframe on Front.
+3. Campaigns are rendered in a Responsive iframe on front.

 == Changelog ==

-= 2.0.2.2 =
+= 3.0.0 =
-* Fix issue in dashboard
-* New ajax request for synchronization
+* New version to support WordPress 4.5.3
+* Use of the WordPress core Embed functionnality
 * Optimize MC classes
 * Improve performance on admin loading